-Navy completes its West Coast chain of radio stations.

-Antenna masts are improved by the Navy.

-High-frequency wireless apparatus is introduced into the commercial market.
-Navy buys adapter-quenched spark-gap equipment for tests on naval ships and shore stations.

-Navy Radio Station at Cordova, Alaska, commissioned during the first Alaskan expedition.

-U. S. Navy Radio Laboratory, predecessor of the Naval Research Laboratory, is established.

-USS OHIO makes the first naval broadcast of music, while visiting Rio de Janeiro, Brazil.

-USS CONNECTICUT, enroute from Hawaii to New Zealand, establishes trans-Pacific communications by exchanging messages with Navy Radio Point Loma--a distance of 2,900 miles.

-First successful use of radiotelephone on board a naval ship is achieved.

-1908 (continued) Navy installs improved DeForest radiotelephone sets in ships of the Great White Fleet for "round the world" naval cruise.
-Navy Radio Laboratory tests DeForest's "audion" tube.
-1909 Navy contracts for its first high-power transmitter, a Fessenden 100-kw synchronous rotary spark apparatus, for installation at "Radio Virginia", better known as "NAA", at Arlington, Va.
-Navy experiments with higher frequencies as the USS SALEM and USS BIRMINGHAM conduct tests during their cruise across the Atlantic.
-1910 Portable radio apparatus is tested under mock battle conditions in USS NORTH CAROLINA, USS MONTANA and USS CHESTER.
-The equipment tested has a maximum range of 20 miles.
-1911 Radio is installed in a naval aircraft for the first time.
-Navy issues first instructions for use of wireless for battle signals.
-1912 LT (later RADM) Stanford C. Hooper, USN, becomes the first U. S. naval officer to be assigned the title "Fleet Wireless Officer."
-Naval aircraft equipped with radio set succeeds in trans- mitting a message from a height of 300 feet to the USS STRINGHAM over a distance of 3 nautical miles.
-Con- tact is also made by the same aircraft with the USS BAILEY and the Radio Station at Annapolis, Md.
-Congress passes legislation providing for the regulation of radiotelegraphy.
-Navy opens its radio facilities to commercial traffic.
 Navy modernizes its coastal radio stations.

 Navy establishes the Office of the Superintendent of Radio under the Bureau of Navigation.
 Technical aspects of radio communications are assigned to the Naval Bureau of Steam Engineering.

-1 912 (continued) A Navy General Order establishes the Naval Radio Service, predecessor of the modern Naval Communication System.
-CAPT W. H. G. Bullard, USN, is first Superintendent.
+A Naval General Order establishes the Naval Radio Service, predecessor of the modern Naval Communications System.
+CAPT W.H.G.
+Bullard, USN, is first Superintendent.

 Navy is first to change the name of its "wireless stations" to the new term, "radio stations," a term to be adapted by the entire communications industry.

-Navy submarine, equipped with radio signaling equip- ment, receives and transmits signals off Newport, R. I., at a range of four miles.
-The U.S. Navy establishes a "transmitter" laboratory at the New York Navy Yard and a "receiver" laboratory at the Navy Yard in Washington, D.C.
-1913 The cruiser USS SALEM tests naval radio communica- tions by maintaining continuous contact with the U. S. mainland during a voyage across the Atlantic Ocean.
-Navy commissions a high-power, long-wave station, NAA, at Arlington, Va., 100-kw spark.
+Navy submarines, equipped with radio signaling equipment, receive and transmit signals off Newport, R.I., at a range of four miles.

+The U.S. Navy establishes a "transmitter" laboratory at the New York Navy Yard and a "receiver" laboratory at the Navy Yard Washington, D.C.

+1913 The cruiser USS SALEM tests naval radio communications by maintaining continuous contact with the U.S. mainland during a voyage across the Atlantic Ocean.

+Navy commissions a high-power, long-wave station, NAA, at Arlington, VA., 100-kw spark.

 Experiments are conducted on the velocity of ether waves, from the Navy's NAA at Arlington, Va., to the Eiffel Tower in Paris, France.

-Off the Azores Islands, USS DELAWARE, equipped with a spark transmitter and receiver having a crystal detector, establishes radio contact with the newly- constructed 100-kw spark station at NAA, Arlington, Va.
-1914 U. S. Navy commissions high-power, long-wave station at Colon, Canal Zone, using 100-kw, spark equipment.
-1915 Congress creates the Office of the Chief of Naval Operations.
-Operation of the Naval Radio Service and many other means of communications are included among the responsibilities of the new office.
+Off the Azores Islands, USS DELEWARE, equipped with a spark transmitter and receiver having a crystal detector, establishes radio contact with the newly constructed 100-kw spark station at NAA, Arlington, Va.

+- 1914 U.S. Navy commissions high-power, long-wave station at Colon, Canal Zone, using 100-kw, spark equipment. - 1915 Congress creates the Office of the Chief of Naval Operations, Operation of the Naval Radio Service and many other means of communications are included among the responsibilities of the new office.

 The Naval Radio Service is reorganized and the Navy Department establishes the Office of Communications.
 Naval communications is put in a state of war readiness.

-ALC PARTY

-1915 (continued) Amateur radio station W2MN at Westfield, N. Y., records coded messages from Sayville, L. I., station informing submarines of ship movements.
+Amateur radio station W2Mn at Westfield, N.Y., records coded messages from Sayville, L.I., station informing submarines of ship movements.

-U. S. Government assigns Navy personnel to operate ex-German wireless station at Sayville, L. I.
+U.S. Government assigns Navy personnel to operate ex-German wireless station at Sayville, L.I.